 - rehabilitation – such as physiotherapy to improve your mobility or speech therapy to help you communicate or swallow

-- intermediate care or reablement – care provided free of charge for up to six weeks to help you regain and maintain independence, and to help prevent future hospital stays.
+- intermediate care or reablement – care provided free of charge for up to six weeks, or longer if necessary, to help you regain and maintain independence, and to help prevent future hospital stays

 - ongoing care at home from community nursing staff such as district nurses.

 You may need equipment or home adaptations – for example, a hoist or grab rails.
 If you’re assessed as needing equipment, or adaptations that cost £1,000 or less, these must be provided free of charge regardless of your finances.

 Long-term support after a hospital stay could include care services at home or in a care home.

 If it seems you’ll need ongoing care after a hospital stay, your local council must carry out an assessment of your care needs.
 This may need to be done before you leave hospital.
 You may qualify for some funding from your council or you may need to pay for all of your care yourself.
 For more information, see our factsheet First steps in getting help with your care needs.

 Long-term care may also be fully funded by the NHS through NHS Continuing Healthcare.
 This is for people with a high level of health and care needs.
 If it seems this may be appropriate for you, you’ll be given an assessment to work out whether you qualify.
 You can also ask for an assessment before you leave hospital.
 If you do qualify, all of the care you’re assessed as needing will be paid for by the NHS.
 NHS Continuing Healthcare isn’t means-tested.